Inquisitions

 Bouquiphiles

-Jonathan Edax Questionnaire: Luis Felipe Rojas
+Jonathan Edax Questionnaire: Luis Panini

 A variation on the “Proust Questionnaire.”
 For those who believe that reading is a sacred act, an incurable disease, or an elegant substitute for social ...